domwoe/inscription_canister/README.md

 You can open the frontend in your browser by visiting the URL provided.

 The ord server is running at [http://localhost:8080](http://localhost:8080).
+You can see your inscriptions at http://localhost:8080/inscriptions.

 Optionally, you can start a local development frontend with hot reload accessible at [http://localhost:3000](http://localhost:3000) by running: